DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - Provides geographic and logical load balancing; lower-latency and higher-quality throughput
     - Client-based CDN is often referred to as P2P (peer-to-peer)
     - BitTorrent is an example of a peer-to-peer (P2P) content delivery network.
 It is commonly used for legitimate purposes to distribute large files like Linux ISOs and other freely distributed software packages and files in addition to its less legitimate uses.
 CloudFlare, CloudFront, and Akamai's Edge are all hosted CDNs.
+    -Thus a content delivery network, or CDN, run by a major provider can handle large-scale DDoS attacks more easily than local server implementations.

 - 4.1.12 Edge Networks
     - Distributed networks that bring compute and storage resources physically closer to end users and devices on the edge of the network.